Costs Practice Note (GPN-COSTS)

 5.3 A short form bill of costs may be filed in respect of:

-(b) appeals from a judgment of the Federal Circuit Court relating to a migration decision (r 40.43 of the Federal Court Rules);
+(b) appeals from a judgment of the Federal Circuit and Family Court of Australia (Division 2) relating to a migration decision (r 40.43 of the Federal Court Rules);

 5.4 The purpose of a short form bill is to provide for a truncated and speedier bill of costs process which does not require a detailed itemised bill (as with long form bills).
 Fixed sums apply for costs which represent fair compensation for the costs incurred.
 One of the chief benefits of the short form bill process is the considerable saving of the time and cost associated with the long form bills process (which may involve an estimate, mediation and taxation hearing) and the Court encourages parties to utilise short form bills in permissible proceedings if no lump-sum order has been made.